MHDdevs/brightcove-player/README.md

 Currently avaliable params are:
 - as: 'some_new_field_with_ooyala_id' - method name, returns ooyala_id;
 - playhead_seconds: 42 - video starts from this second.
-If this key set, sending statisitic to `lesson_stat_path()`. if no tgis key set.
-Video appears to ve preview.
+If this key set, sending statisitic to `lesson_stat_path()`.
+  If no this key set, video appears to be preview.
 - class: 'btn' - html classes for link wrapper.

 Passing block.